endurantgames/cosmiclegends/src/classes/wheelman.md

     make a move -- using your own Approach scores, Skills, and Fighting Styles, if needed.

+Cursed Vehicle

+:   *Prerequisite: __Intelligent Vehicle__ class ability.*
+    Like the *Haunted Vehicle* class ability, your Vehicle is possessed by a supernatural creature.

+    [Hellspawn]{.crossover}
+    Choose one Personal Power Word from the Hellspawn class and add it as a Vehicle Scene Power Word.
+Whenever you add a new Vehicle Scene Power Word, you can choose from the Hellspan Personal Power Words List or the Vehicle Scene Power Words List; such Power Words become Vehicle Scene Power Words.

+    In addition, you gain the **Mystic Skill**.

 Dude, Where's Your Car?

 :   *Prerequisite: __Autonomous Operation__ class ability.*